Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 But even so, I still think is a great and worry-free way of visiting the island.
 Just make sure you check beforehand how long the journey is going to take (the times are not as short as you may imagine).

-You can use Google Maps confidently to plan your trips, however, bear in mind that sometimes it may not be very up to date with some route changes.
+You can use Google Maps confidently to plan your trips, however, sometimes the app may not be too up-to-date with some route changes.

 As I already mentioned Valletta is the best place to stay if you plan to visit the island by public transportation since most of the routes start from here.